anita-brzoza/courses/Bioinformatics_Stronghold/README.md

 * [Counting point mutations](Counting_point_mutations.py) - the function that calculates the Hamming distance between two sequences of equal length
 * [Computing GC Content](Computing_GC_content.py) - the function that opens .fasta files and then calculates the GC content of each sequence and returns the ID of the sequence with the highest GC content and its value
 * [Translating RNA into Protein](Translating_RNA_into_protein.py) - the function that return the protein string encoded by RNA sequence
+* [Finding a motif in DNA](Finding_motif_in_DNA.py) - the function that return all locations of sequence t as a substring of sequence s